multani/gcp-changelog/content/gemini-code-assist/index.md

 ---
 ## 2025-09-11

+### Regenerate a prompt response in VS Code

+You can [regenerate a prompt response](https://cloud.google.com/gemini/docs/codeassist/chat-gemini#regenerate_a_prompt_response) to your most recent prompt, where
+Gemini Code Assist re-evaluates your prompt and provides a new response.

 ### Delete prompt and response pair in VS Code

 You can [delete your prompt and Gemini's response to that prompt](https://cloud.google.com/gemini/docs/codeassist/chat-gemini#delete_prompt_and_response_pairs) in your chat with